 When Should the Remote CM be Used?

 A Remote CM is a small footprint installation of the Connection Manager on inexpensive hardware.
 It operates behind the remote LAN firewall.
-Think of it as an intelligent remote “front end” to the SEM Fault Management Suite, SEM Operations Support Suite or the ArTrac G5 Network Management Suite and other network management systems.
+Think of it as an intelligent remote “front end” to the ArTrac G5 Network Management Suite and other network management systems.

 It is most commonly used when there is a need to monitor geographically distant LANs that have no direct connectivity, where connectivity exists but the round trip latency in the network makes polling at a reasonable frequency impractical, or the cost or practicality of implementing VPN solutions is unacceptable.